0xDBFB7/covidinator/documents/notes/Biology.md

 Determine conductivity? maybe attenuation can account for some of the decrease too?
 No; some of Yang's experiments used a few drops rather than a cuvette.

+Hmm.
+How can we do this better?

+also, normally distribute shell breaking strength

+For optimization, a rapid, large-scale testing procedure will be needed.

+hmm, microfluidics.
+Polyprop and FEP tubing can handle sterilization.

+1/16" tubing requires 0.08 ml/cm.
+0.6 + 0.2 * 30